Riccarton Racecourse Development

-- revoke the reserve status of the land proposed for development; and
+- revoke the reserve status of that part of the Riccarton Racecourse site;

 Download the documents